-Similar to every other sport, volleyball uses a regulation court that was decided upon long ago.
-Regulation volleyball courts follow dimensions of 9 meters by 18 meters with an attack line that is 3 meters from the centerline.
-Sports regulate their playing field in order to ensure that everyone is playing on the correct court and playing the game correctly.
-Teams that do not play on regulation courts could have an advantage over their opponents when it comes to playing games as the home team would have more knowledge of playing on a court of different dimensions.
+Similar to other sports, volleyball uses a regulation court that was decided upon long ago.
+Regulation volleyball courts follow dimensions of 9 meters by 18 meters, with an attack line that is 3 meters from the centerline.
+Sports regulate their playing field in order to ensure that everyone is playing on the same sized court and playing the game correctly.
+Teams that do not play on regulation courts could have an advantage over their opponents as the home team would have more knowledge of playing on a court with different dimensions.

 The lines on volleyball courts are created so precisely that each and every court will have the exact same lengths to every line.
-Keeping the playing fields consistent is important for the sport and necessary in order to play the game the right way.
+Keeping the playing fields consistent is important for the sport and necessary in order to ensure fairness of play.